Casper Test FAQ (19 Questions Answered)

 The goal of Casper is to see who you are beyond your hard skills and grades, so it’s not exactly a test you can study for in the conventional sense.

-You need to record yourself and practice answering questions within the one minute video response format.
+You need to record yourself practicing answering questions in the one-minute video response format.
 Get comfortable answering questions comprehensively and confidently within this time frame.

 19. Is Casper Tutoring Available?

 Yes!
-Med School Insiders has a brand new Casper course that leverages cutting-edge AI technology combined with in-depth video tutorials.
+Med School Insiders has a brand-new Casper course that leverages cutting-edge AI technology and in-depth video tutorials.
 It’s the most comprehensive prep resource for Casper out there.

 Get instant feedback on both the typed and video response sections of the Casper test, including immediate personalized evaluation and emotion detection analysis.
 For the typed section, our platform will help you improve your typing speed as you simultaneously master essential Casper vocabulary.